prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 {{<figure src="kuzudb-neo4j-ingestion-perf.png" caption="When ingesting data via their Python clients, Kùzu is ~18x faster than Neo4j for this dataset">}}

 {{<notice note>}}
-In all fairness, it's definitely possible to further speed up data ingestion in Neo4j through tricks like `apoc.periodic.iterate`, using the Java API, or the `neo4j-admin` import tool, and these methods require CSV as the input format, so they won't work here unless we convert them to CSV as an added step.
-As such, this benchmark aims to use Python to do everything end-to-end.
+In all fairness, it's definitely possible to further speed up data ingestion in Neo4j through tricks like `apoc.periodic.iterate`, using the Java API, or the `neo4j-admin` import tool, but these methods require CSV as the input format, and would also need glue code to integrate the data loading with an otherwise Python-based workflow.
+As such, this benchmark aims to use Python to do everything end-to-end, as is commonly done in real-world data engineering workflows.
 {{</notice>}}

 Data loading performance isn't the main focus of this study, so we can leave this topic here and move on to the more interesting part -- querying the graph!